quasarcnmi/kube/README.md

 ## Build the Nodes
 Our objectives are:
-- Ensure we have a non prod user set up on nodes
+- Ensure we have a non prod user set up on nodes.
+This user must also have sudo rights for each node membe.
 - setup the variables in the rke2-install.sh script
 - We will create a Kube-Vip manifest file which will be custom for each of the master nodes.
 In the case of the Ethernet adapters not being assigned the same port.
 - Initialize the cluster on the first master node
 - Files will be copied back to the admin server.
 - The script will then create a install script file and place it in each of the other node
+- Go to each node - execute the scripts and it should work!

+After cloning this repo - open the [***set-env.sh***](set-env.sh)  script.

+Edit the values to customize for your environment.

+This script will set your non-root user access for the entire cluster.

+Once the script has completed and exits, it will have exported the variables into the current shell.